kenn/store_field/README.md

 Rails 3.2 introduced [ActiveRecord::Store](http://api.rubyonrails.org/classes/ActiveRecord/Store.html), which offers simple single-column key-value stores.

-It's a nice feature, but what it offers is limited to accessors for primitive values (e.g. `String` or `Integer`) and if you want to store structured values (e.g. `Hash` or `Set`), it doesn't work out of the box.
+It's a nice feature, but its accessors are limited to primitive values (e.g. `String`, `Integer`, etc.) and if you want to store structured values (e.g. `Hash`, `Set`, etc.), it doesn't work out of the box.

 Here's an example.